-We have just finalised the City of Sydney’s inaugural Cultural Policy and Action Plan for Sydney.
-The policy outlines our priorities and commitment to arts and culture in the city for the next 10 years.
+The City of Sydney’s inaugural Cultural Policy and Action Plan outlines the City’s priorities and commitment to arts and culture in the city for the next 10 years.

 Developing a cultural policy is almost as important as the final document itself.
 Beginning the process in 2012 we examined the current research and trends in the area and analysed the work we are doing already.
 This formed a Discussion Paper, which opened our conversation with the community.